 It’s no secret that running with asthma can be tricky.

-Many runners with asthma may experience wheezing, coughing, difficultly breathing, or chest tightness both during and after running.
+Many runners with asthma may experience wheezing, coughing, difficulty breathing, or chest tightness during and after running.

 That’s why many asthmatic people try to avoid running.

 But, in actuality, cardio workouts, like running, may help you improve breathing control and minimize the effects of asthma, research shows.

 Today’s article will dive into the benefits and downsides of running with asthma and how to do it the right way.

 - The benefits of running for people with asthma